21 Health Secrets Your Gut Is Trying to Tell You

 It’s time for a colonoscopy

-Don't let fears of having to drink gallons of yucky prep liquid to empty your bowels keep you from having a necessary colonoscopopy.
-Not only have colon preps gotten a lot more concentrated in recent years but having a colonoscopy could save your life, especially if you have concerning signs: "Typical 'alarm' symptoms include blood or pus in the stool, weight loss, fever, an abdominal mass, and stools that wake you from sleep," Dr. Rosenberg says.
-"Also, while not a symptom, a family history of colon cancer or inflammatory bowel disease (IBD) may indicate a need for a colonoscopy."
-Even if you don't have any symptoms, patients over 50 should talk to their doctor about a colonoscopy for cancer screening.
-Try these tips healthy adults should start now to prevent colon cancer.
+Don’t let fears of having to drink gallons of yucky prep liquid to empty your bowels keep you from having a necessary colonoscopy.
+Not only have colon preps gotten a lot more concentrated in recent years but having a colonoscopy could save your life, especially if you have concerning signs: “Typical ‘alarm’ symptoms include blood or pus in the stool, weight loss, fever, an abdominal mass, and stools that wake you from sleep,” Dr. Rosenberg says.
+“Also, while not a symptom, a family history of colon cancer or inflammatory bowel disease (IBD) may indicate a need for a colonoscopy.”
+Even if you don’t have any symptoms, patients over 50 should talk to their doctor about a colonoscopy for cancer screening.

 You need more fiber in your diet